angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 ## Solution-9.py
 This program contains my code for the ninth problem on the problem set.
 This program reads in a text file and outputs every second line.
-The program takes the filename from an argument on the command line
+The program takes the filename from an argument on the command line.

 To run this program, go to the command line and enter the following command:
 `$ python solution-9.py <file.txt>`